-In housing the biggest problem for local authorities is an increased demand for, but reduced supply of, self-contained accommodation for homeless people and families.
+In housing, local authorities' biggest problem is an increased demand for, but reduced supply of, self-contained accommodation for homeless people and families.
 Rough sleepers are at particular risk at this time.
-The situation is making it extremely difficult for councils to provide suitable accommodation for all people who already are, or are becoming, homeless at this difficult time and this risks undermining the national focus on preventing the spread of the virus.
+The situation makes it very difficult for councils to provide suitable accommodation for everyone who is already, or is becoming, homeless.
+This risks undermining the national focus on preventing the spread of the virus.

-At the same time providers of short-term lets are being hit hard by reduced bookings and having to meet the needs of guests impacted by the emergency.
+At the same time providers of short-term lets are being hit hard by reduced bookings.
+They are also having to meet the needs of guests affected by the emergency.

-Camden Council is looking for immediate additional supply of Assured Shorthold Tenancies (usually for a minimum fixed term period of 12 months but potentially for a minimum of 6 months at this time) for which the rent is usually no higher than the LHA limit but for which Camden may give the provider an incentive cash payment.
+Camden Council is looking for immediate additional supply of Assured Shorthold Tenancies.
+This is usually for a minimum fixed term period of 12 months but potentially for a minimum of 6 months at this time.
+The rent must usually be no higher than the LHA limit, but Camden may give the provider an incentive cash payment.
 Camden provides a lot of support to the households that we place in this accommodation.

-We would encourage you to consider flipping to Assured Shorthold Tenancies at this time to maintain cash-flow and support our response to this crisis.
+We encourage you to consider flipping to Assured Shorthold Tenancies at this time.
+This will maintain cash-flow and support our response to this crisis.

-If you want to take this opportunity to work with Camden Council to increase the supply of accommodation for homeless households, please email Camden’s Private Rented Sector Procurement Manager firstname.lastname@example.org or call Joyce on 0207 974 3023.
+You can take this opportunity to work with Camden Council to increase the supply of accommodation for homeless households.
+Email Camden’s Private Rented Sector Procurement Manager email@example.com or call Joyce on 0207 974 3023.

 What is a short term/holiday let?